- January 30, 2024- FDUV Welcomes Federal and Provincial Initiatives

 - Air ventilation and quality: the West Georgia Street location is a modern building constructed in 2015 to LEED Gold certification standards.
 This certification ensures the highest standard of indoor air ventilation quality and monitoring.

-At the Cambie Street location, a much older building, facilities management has made improvements to increase the volume of outdoor air ventilated through the building.
-Air filters have been installed that capture 98% of airborne pollutants (including bacteria and viruses) and are replaced quarterly.
+At the Cambie Street location, facilities management has made improvements to increase the volume of outdoor air ventilated through the building.
+Air filters have been installed that capture 98% of airborne pollutants (incl bacteria and viruses) and are replaced quarterly.
 The indoor air quality has been tested and is within the ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) guidelines.

 - Informative guides: A variety of information guides have been posted throughout the campus to provide students information on best practices to aid in mitigating the risk of COVID-19 contagion.